 Some men’s sins are clearly evident, preceding them to judgment, but those of some men follow later.
 Likewise, the good works of some are clearly evident, and those that are otherwise cannot be hidden.

 i.
 We all have areas of our lives God is dealing with; and sometimes the area is something clearly evident to others.
-But sometimes it is not evident; some people are regarded as holy just because they are good at hiding their sin!
+But sometimes the sinful area is not evident; some people are regarded as holy just because they are good at hiding their sin.